Jbleezy/BO2-Reimagined/README.md

 * All waypoints fade when targeted
 * Revive waypoints move to center of screen for the player who is reviving
 * Revive waypoints no longer show at incorrect position when they first appear
-* Bleed out bar displayed when downed
+* Bleed out bar displayed when down
-* Revive bar displayed for downed player
+* Revive bar displayed for down player
 * Changed revive bar color to blue
 * Player is reviving you text gets removed instantly when player drops the revive
 * Player needs to be revived text updates to new player instantly